Chapter 9 – The Plan

 "One's married and the other's dating," I tell him before he gets too excited.
 "Don't worry, I have other hot friends," I reassure him, pawing through my closet for a suitable shirt to wear to the studio.
 Focusing on extracting a white button-down from the bottom of the pile, I completely miss what he says next, cursing as the entire pile tips over.
 "Sodding clothes!"

-"If you've got a problem with clothes, I don't mind if you show up in your birthday suit," Kian informs me.
+"If you've got a problem with clothes, I don't mind if you show up without them," Kian informs me.

 "Good to know," I mutter, switching the phone to the other ear as I shove my arm through the sleeve.
 "Lecherous pig bastar- ACK!"
 This last part because I lose my balance while stepping into a pair of pumps.
 I tumble onto my bed and have to dive into a pile of clothes in search of my missing phone.

 "Hello?"
 I ask breathlessly.

 "Still here," Kian says, sounding bored.
 "I'll see you in ten?"

 I nod even though he can't see and hang up.
 Too bad.